-The ZIP code does not correlate perfectly with property risk, be it for fire, earthquake, mudslides, flood or nearly anything else.
+The ZIP code does not correlate perfectly with property risk, be it for fire, earthquake, mudslides, flood, or nearly anything else.
 For example, one risk factor for earthquake property damage is distance to fault line, but fault lines don’t follow ZIP code delivery route lines.

-Another risk factor is soil liquefaction, which you saw the last time you went to the beach and a wave saturated the sand.
+Another risk factor is soil liquefaction, which you saw the last time you went to the beach, and a wave saturated the sand.
 Some soil types are more susceptible to liquefaction than other types.
 During an earthquake, a building constructed on susceptible soil may suffer more damage than one constructed on less-susceptible soil.
 Susceptibility to soil liquefaction can vary from very low to high within just a few blocks, as shown below.

-Susceptibility to soil liquefaction may vary significantly within a ZIP code.
+Susceptibility to soil liquefaction may vary significantly within a ZIP code

-If you use a ZIP code to evaluate a property’s risk of earthquake damage, you’ll miss the important details of not just soil liquefaction but also lahar presence and Modified Mercalli index, both of which also vary within ZIP codes.
+If you use a ZIP code to evaluate a property’s risk of earthquake damage, you’ll miss the crucial details of not just soil liquefaction but also lahar presence and Modified Mercalli index, both of which also vary within ZIP codes.
 Another measure of earthquake property damage risk, the earthquake classification, is specific to an individual building because it’s based on materials used and construction features.

 How to get geographically specific data on property risk